Zchoffin/website_template/_pages/home.md

 ### About me

 I am a Ph.D.
 Candidate working in the fields of Biomechanics, and Vehicle to everything technology.
-I received my undergraduate degree in electrical engineering from The University of Alabama (UA) in 2020 and I am currently pursuing my PhD from The University of Alabama.
+I received my undergraduate degree in electrical engineering from The University of Alabama (UA) in 2020 and I am currently pursuing my Ph.D. from The University of Alabama in Electrical and Computer Engineering.